-As a major regional healthcare centre, the new hospital will be a civic landmark inspired by what makes Western Newfoundland and the Corner Brook community unique — a connected, caring community cradled by dramatic landscapes.
+As a major regional healthcare centre, the new Western Memorial Regional Hospital is a civic landmark inspired by what makes Western Newfoundland and the Corner Brook community unique — a connected, caring community cradled by dramatic landscapes.

 Corner Brook, Newfoundland and Labrador, Canada